sjml/homebrew-sjml/README.md

 # Shane's Personal Homebrew Tap

-Just some casks for apps that I made and want to easily install on new computers.
+Just some formulae and casks to make tools I made easily installable.

+## Available Tools
+* `paper`: A command-line tool for tracking references and compiling a finished academic paper from Markdown. ([repo](https://github.com/sjml/paper))

 ## Available Apps
 * `dotfile-watcher`: A program that watches a given directory and pops a menu notifier if there's uncommited changes in it.
 Useful if you keep your dotfiles in Git and want to know if anything gets changed behind your back. ([repo](https://github.com/sjml/DotfileWatcher))